Superformula/mobile-test/app/README.md

 ### Troubleshooting
 - Ensure that the address of the server is pointing to the right host
+- If running on a real device, ensure your computer and device are on the same network

 ## Testing
 - To run the unit tests, run `flutter test`
+- Test QR Codes are in the [test_codes](../test_codes) directory which can be used to test Scan feature of the application.